KlainStom/empty-world/README.md

-# template-extension
+# empty-world
-Template for pure java minestom extensions
+An empty world just to have one.

+Use it for testing or for AFK players...